flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 Before we go further, you need to know an important Emacs key binding:
 Control+g.
-This key binding quits whatever Emacs command you're trying to run, so if things aren't going right hit, hold down the Control key and press "g" and then try again.
+This key binding quits whatever Emacs command you're trying to run, so if things aren't going right, hold down the Control key and press "g" and then try again.
 It won't close Emacs or make you lose any work; it'll just cancel your current action.

 ## Emacs Buffers